Overview

 Token Validators - External token validators allow applications to use an access token to call an API on behalf of itself.
 The API then responds with the requested data.
 For details on configuring external token validators, see: External Token Validators.

-Tuning - Tuning topics include Limits, General Attributes Handline, Changelog Settings, and Log Settings.
+Tuning - Tuning topics include Limits, General Attributes Handling, Changelog Settings, and Log Settings.

 Changelog - The changelog is one of the recommended approaches for other processes to detect changes that have happened to RadiantOne entries.
 For details, please see: Changelog

 Log Settings - RadiantOne supports logging at different levels for different components.
-Logs for the different components are configured in the Classic Control Panel > Settings > Logs section.
+Logs for the different components are configured in the Control Panel > Global Settings > Tuning > Log Settings section.
 For details, please see: Log Settings

 Admin